 Student loans & mortgages

-How student loan repayments affect mortgage applications and simple steps to improve your chances.
+How student loan repayments affect mortgage applications and what you can do to improve your position.

 Last updated: December 2025